ARMmbed/lora-docs/docs/loriot.md

 ### Some notes on writing firmware

+#### Sending data constantly

-- You cannot send data constantly because of duty cycle limitations.
+You cannot send data constantly because of duty cycle limitations.
 This is a requirement of using the open spectrum.
 If you send too quickly, sending will fail.
+How fast you are allowed to send depends on the spread factor that you use.
+With a higher spread factor, it takes longer to send a message - though the chance that it will be received by a gateway increases.
+Thus, you need to wait longer before you can send again.
+During development, you can set the spread factor to SF7 (the lowest), so you can send every 6-7 seconds.

+LoRaWAN has a feature called Adaptive Data Rating (ADR), through which the network can control the spread factor.
+You probably want this enabled.

+#### Blocking pins

-- A disadvantage of the LoRa shield is that it blocks all the pins.
-You can solder new headers on the back of the shield to add new peripherals or use a microcontroller, such as the nRF51-DK, that has the pins available twice, once through hole connectors and once through female headers.
+A disadvantage of the LoRa shield is that it blocks all the pins.
+You can solder some new headers on the back of the shield to add new peripherals, or use a microcontroller like the nRF51-DK that has the pins available twice, once through hole connectors and once through female headers.

 ### Registering the device on LORIOT